 Do I need to be concerned about bears, snakes, mountain lions, and other wildlife?

-If you’re running in grizzly bear country, bear spray isn’t a bad idea to have easily accessible, but as always, preventing an encounter is much better than having to deal with one.
+If you’re running in grizzly bear country, you’ll want to carry bear spray in an easy-to-access location, but as always, preventing an encounter is much better than dealing with one.
 If you’ve encountered a mountain lion that hasn’t immediately run away, back away slowly and maintain eye contact with it.
 If you have trekking poles, like the Black Diamond Distance Carbon Z Trekking/Running Poles, raise them above your head to make yourself look bigger.

 In many desert landscapes, snakes can pose a danger.
-Rattlesnakes can be found throughout the American west, and their bite can be deadly.
-Keeping eyes and ears open while running in rattlesnake habitat is important as they will do their best to warn you before they strike.
+Rattlesnakes inhabit much of the American West, and their bite can be deadly.
+Keeping eyes and ears open while running in rattlesnake habitat is important, as they will do their best to warn you before they strike.
 If you frequently run in rattlesnake territory, it’s worth freshening up on what to do if you get bitten.

 Call for Comments